During your studies

 You can have the validity of your HSCard reprinted at the machines in the Building H in the Student Service Center (1st floor) or in the L-building (library) on the ground floor.

-Depending on which degree programme you are enrolled in, you can obtain credits for language courses regardless of whether foreign languages are mandatory or not.
+Depending on which degree program you are enrolled in, you can obtain credits for language courses regardless of whether foreign languages are mandatory or not.
 The same applies for exchange students: some home institutions transfer credits for language courses, others do not.

 If you’re reading this international website, you’re probably not a German native speaker.
 That’s why we’d like to recommend that you attend German language courses, even if you already earned your certificate of proficiency, or if you are not required to do so.